http://mollusca.sav.sk - Journal about molluscs in Europe

 are published in Malacologica Bohemoslovaca.
 Manuscripts in

-Czech, Slovak, English, and German languages can be submitted.
+Czech, Slovak, and English languages can be submitted.
+All

 translations of: title, table and figure captions.
 English abstract